-KU’s Miles figures he’s back where he belongs: On sideline
+KU’s Miles figures he’s back where he belongs — on sideline

 “If we need to throw the ball to win the game, we want to throw the ball to win the game,” said Miles, who signed a five-year contract worth $15.1 million before performance incentives.
 “If we need to run the ball to win the game, we’re going to run the ball to win the game.”

-The toughest questions for Miles were about the focal point of that running game: Williams.
-The sophomore was recently reinstated after being away from the team seven months following his arrest in a domestic battery case involving an 18-year-old woman.
+The toughest questions for Miles were about the focal point of that running game: Williams, who ran for 1,125 yards and seven touchdowns as a freshman.
+The sophomore was recently reinstated after being away from the team for seven months following his arrest in a domestic battery case involving an 18-year-old woman.

-The suspension for the season opener Aug.
-31 against Indiana State has been criticized as insufficient after the Kansas student Williams was dating accused him of punching her in the stomach and grabbing her throat.
+The Kansas student Williams was dating accused him of punching her in the stomach and grabbing her throat.

+Williams reached a domestic violence diversion agreement with prosecutors.
+The suspension for the Aug.
+31 season opener against Indiana State has been criticized as insufficient.

 Miles said it was important for him to stay out of the investigation by law enforcement and the university’s code of conduct proceedings.
-Williams, who ran for 1,125 yards and seven touchdowns as a freshman, reached a domestic violence diversion agreement with prosecutors.

 “He’s been remorseful,” Miles said.
 “He’s learned from this experience, as has our team.
 We’re thankful to have him back, and, again, no violence against a woman is OK.
 I did not make this decision, but I stand by it and see it as a right one.”